-After you have identified potential places you'd like to transfer, you can get help choosing specific HFC classes for upcoming semesters with help from your academic advisor or navigator.
+After you have identified potential places you'd like to transfer, you can get help choosing specific HFC classes for upcoming semesters with help from your academic advisor.

-Your advisor or navigator can help you compare your planned HFC classes to different college or university pathways.
-Make an appointment with your advisor or navigator every semester to make sure you are on track, and to make any necessary adjustments.
+Your advisor can help you compare your planned HFC classes to different college or university pathways.
+Make an appointment with your advisor every semester to make sure you are on track, and to make any necessary adjustments.

 Applying and sending transcripts